 Few would have predicted Olivia Colman would beat the frontrunner, Glenn Close, to the best actress Oscar in 2019 (Credit: Getty Images)

 Super-forecasters have also been observed to make smaller changes to their predictions than other people, when given the opportunity to revise them.
 It might be the case that their original estimate was already pretty accurate.
 But researchers argue that super-forecasters can think of many more possible outcomes than an average forecaster.
 When they revise their answer they move to a slightly different response rather than jumping wildly to a completely different solution.

 Research suggests that groups of women are more collectively intelligent than groups of men

 Peach says she is also keen to explore whether women make better group predictions than men.
 Similar research suggests that groups of women are more collectively intelligent than groups of men but further work is needed to see whether collective intelligence equates to super-forecasting.
 The more intelligent you are, for example, the more likely you are to be guilty of confirmation bias, as you are better at finding reasons to support your own argument.

 Should you wish to improve your forecasting skills you will be pleased to hear that super-forecasters are partly discovered and partly created, according to Good Judgment Project co-founder Barbara Mellers.
 The more predictions you make, the better you get.

 BBC Future has teamed up with Nesta to make our own crowd-sourced predictions about the future.
 You can flex your own forecasting muscles by signing up to the You Predict the Future challenge.
+[Update: The challenge is now closed.]
 Just taking part could turn you into a better forecaster…